-&lt;sup>186 See Imperial Irrigation District Comments at 11; NRG Comments at 14.
+186 See Imperial Irrigation District Comments at 11; NRG Comments at 14.

-&lt;sup>187 See CAISO Comments at 14.
+187 See CAISO Comments at 14.

-&lt;sup>188 See MISO Comments at 17.
+188 See MISO Comments at 17.

-offers for use as load and generation would be monotonically increasing.
-However, SPP notes that non-LMP components (e.g., start-up costs) may need specific consideration to avoid a situation where such costs are not considered in dispatch.
-ISO-NE does not believe any mechanism is necessary to avoid conflicting dispatch instructions, noting that to avoid this problem, starting in December 2018, it plans to use a single dispatch signal that reflects the net supply and demand dispatch.
-ISO-NE adds that the Commission should not be overly prescriptive in this area, instead allowing each RTO/ISO to address these sorts of issues as necessary.
+a single dispatch signal that reflects the net supply and demand dispatch.
+190 ISO-NE adds that the Commission should not be overly prescriptive in this area, instead allowing each RTO/ISO to address these sorts of issues as necessary.
 NYISO requests that offers for simultaneous participation as supply and demand include an incremental cost construct that allows an electric storage resource's offer price for demand to be less than its offer price for supply and gives each RTO/ISO flexibility to determine an offer construct that best fits its software design.
+191

-157. Consistent with the single bid curve approach suggested by some RTOs/ISOs, Energy Storage Association, and NextEra request that the Commission direct RTOs/ISOs to permit electric storage resources to enter an energy bid curve with price/quantity pairs for providing and withdrawing energy (bidding different quantities of positive or negative MW for different energy prices) in both day-ahead and real-time markets.
+155. Consistent with the single bid curve approach suggested by some RTOs/ISOs, Energy Storage Association, and NextEra request that the Commission direct RTOs/ISOs to permit electric storage resources to enter an energy bid curve with price/quantity pairs for providing and withdrawing energy (bidding different quantities of positive or negative MW for different energy prices) in both day-ahead and real-time markets.
+192